 Best Oils To Season Cast-Iron Skillets

-Tips for Maintaining Cast IronIn addition to the methods you use to clean, strip and season your cast-iron skillet, you should follow some basic rules for everyday care and keeping your pan in the best condition so you will need to season less frequently.
-Here are some simple tips for maintaining your cast-iron pan:
+Tips for Maintaining Cast IronIn addition to the methods you use to clean, strip and season a cast-iron skillet, you should follow some basic rules for everyday care and keeping your pan in the best condition so you will need to season less frequently.
+Here are some simple tips for maintaining and treating your cast iron skillet:

-- If you have small rust stains that do not seem too tough to remove, use a rust eraser rather than drawn-out stripping methods and scrub the stains off before reseasoning.
+- If you have small rust stains that do not seem too tough to remove, use a rust eraser rather than drawn-out stripping methods and scrub the stains off before re-seasoning the skillet.
 You can purchase a rust eraser at most wood-working shops, bike shops and hardware stores.

 - When cleaning your pan after regular use, run it under water while still moderately warm and scrub with a stiff brush or plastic scrubber until the surface is free of stains or food particles.
 Using Kosher salt rather than dish soap is a great trick for scrubbing away baked-on stains.